-This is a mathematically unsustainable business model because there are only so many people in the world willing to sign up to the same scheme.
+Pyramid schemes are a mathematically unsustainable business model because there are only so many people in the world willing to sign up for the same scheme.

-At any one time, the vast majority MUST be at the bottom of the scheme to make the small percentage at the top the kind of money they are making.
+At any one time, the vast majority of participants MUST be at the bottom of the scheme to make the small percentage at the top the kind of money they are making.

-Yes, affiliates can eventually move up as well but there must be more people to replace them at the bottom in order to feed their success.
+Affiliates can eventually move up as well but there must be more people to replace them at the bottom in order to feed their success.
+So by design, there are ALWAYS more participants at the bottom of the pyramid than there are at the top.

-That would be fine IF there was an infinite number of people on the planet, but obviously this is not the case.
-When the maximum number of people have been recruited and growth slows (absolutely inevitable) the ones at the bottom have no chance at all to move up the pyramid.
+So, when the maximum number of people have been recruited and growth slows (which is inevitable) those at the bottom have no chance at all to move up the pyramid.

-When that happens they naturally quit the scheme and thus starts the topple of the great pyramid these con artists have built.
+And when that happens they naturally quit the scheme and this triggers the topple of the great pyramid the con artists behind the scheme have built.